 The GLWQA is a non-regulatory agreement between the U.S. and Canada, and criteria developed under its auspices are non-regulatory in nature.
 The criteria in this document may not be used separately in enforcement or regulatory actions under any state or federal law.
-The restoration criteria are consistent with state and federal regulatory authority, and regulatory actions may be used to achieve these criteria where specific authority exists in state or federal law.
+The restoration criteria are consistent with state and federal regulatory authority, and regulatory actions may be used to achieve restoration in AOCs where specific authority exists in state or federal law.
 Standards and formal guidelines in state and federal law are referenced wherever applicable in the criteria.
+Further, the AOC BUI assessment criteria in this Guidance are not to be used to set state or federal regulatory standards.